kaka987/lnmp-docker-compose/README.md

 Description:

-Use docker-compose to start up linux-nginx-php-mysql dev service.
+Use vagrant and docker-compose to start up linux-nginx-php-mysql dev service.
 Include different php's version, such as php5.6 and php7.2.

 ---